Highlights of Korea and Japan - Japanspecialist

 It's time to say "sayonara" (goodbye) or maybe "mata-ne" (see you again) to Japan.
-You'll be picked up at your hotel in Kyoto and driven to Osaka Kansai airport (approx. one and a half hours), from where you will depart to Europe.
+You'll be picked up at your hotel in Tokyo and driven to Narita or Haneda airport, from where you will depart to Europe.

-We hope your adventure through Japan has been a journey that will enrich your life forever.
+We hope your adventure through Korea and Japan has been a journey that will enrich your life forever.

 Length: 17 Days

 Visiting places: Seoul, Gyeongju, Busan, Hiroshima, Miyajima, Kyoto, Tokyo

 Price: From EUR 2.499,-